liveusr/CarND-Vehicle-Detection/writeup.md

 To start with, there were total 6 different color spaces to consider - "RGB", "LUV", "HLS", "YUV", "HSV", "YCrCb".
 Every representation has its own pros and cons.
 Following image shows output of HOG applied on each color channel of different color spaces:

-_Car Image:_
+_HOG on different color spaces of Car Image:_
 ![alt text](writeup_data/hog_sample.png "hog_sample")

-_Non-car Image:_
+_HOG on different color spaces of Non-car Image:_
 ![alt text](writeup_data/hog_sample_noncar.png "hog_sample_noncar")

-As you can see in the above image, in "RGB" color space, all channel relatively shar same information, whereas H-channel of "HSV" and "HLS" is not really useful.
+As you can see in the above image, in "RGB" color space, all channel relatively share same information, whereas H-channel of "HSV" and "HLS" is not really useful.
 Compared to them, "LUV", "YUV" and "YCrCb" could extract more information.

 ### Selecting HOG Parameters